KeithLamb72/KeithLamb72/README.md

 ## 🧑‍💻 About Me

 *I'm a passionate Full Stack Web Developer with a strong foundation in both front-end and back-end technologies.
-Currently, I'm advancing my skills in the **Java Full Stack Development Program** at **Per Scholas**, sponsored by **TEKsystems**.
-I thrive on building dynamic and responsive web applications, developing scalable solutions, and enhancing user experiences.*
+Currently I thrive on building dynamic and responsive web applications, developing scalable solutions, and enhancing user experiences.* **Translation** " Use ChatGPT To Vibe Code and fix stuff I barely understand because I got no EXP. :| "

 ---
 ---